timreichen/Bundler/README.md

 #### Bundle

-Bundler will bundle `javascript` sources toghether similar to `deno bundle` but smart split dependencies and inject other file paths.
+Bundler will bundle `javascript` sources together while smart splitting dependencies and injecting file paths.

 #### Optimization

-Bundler will optimize and minify code with the `--optimize` option.
+Bundler will optimize and minify code with the `--optimize` option using [terser](https://github.com/terser/terser).

 #### Support